 Watering: Consistent moisture is key, especially in drier climates.

-Best For: Underplanting taller miniature plants or creating green ‘lawns’.
+Best For: Underplanting taller miniature plants or creating a faux, green lawns.

 5. Super Star Creeper (Pratia puberula ‘Alba’)